aeon-toolkit/aeon/docs/get_involved/governance.md

 to resign.
 Core developers may lose their role after a year of inactivity with no contributions (see above) and engagement with fellow developers.
-If this lack of engagement has been demonstrated, another core developer can suggest removal and create a pull request.
-The removal will complete if this is successfully merged.
+If this lack of engagement has been demonstrated, another core developer can suggest removal and create a pull request on the `aeon` repository.
+The removal will complete if this pull request is successfully merged.

 ### Workgroups